RileyGunn/test_website/docs/Getting Started Guide/Safety.md

 ### Safety Topics Specific to Additive Manufacturing Systems
 - All fused deposition additive machines contain hazards from heat sources and automatically moving components.
+- All fused deposition additive machine contain hazards from emitted VOCs (Volatile Organic Compounds) and UFPs (Ultra-Fine Particles).
+It is recommended that HS3 is placed in a moderately well ventilated area (at least 4 air exchanges per hour) and to keep the enclosure of HS3 closed as much as reasonably possible.
+For comparison, Fused Filament Fabrication (FFF) additive machines, including HS3, release VOCs comparable to or less than office equipment such as laser paper printers, or personal computers.